dmeger/COMP206_Fall2018_Lectures_Public/index.md

 1. The C Programming Language, 2nd Edition by Kernighan and Ritchie.
 ISBN: 01311036282.
 2. Software Systems by Vybihal and Azar.
 ISBN: 978-0-7575-5727-9
-3. Learning the Unix Operating System by Jerry Peek, John Strang, and Grace Todino 4.C for Java Programmers by Tomas’s Muldner.
+3. Learning the Unix Operating System by Jerry Peek, John Strang, and Grace Todino
+4. C for Java Programmers by Tomas’s Muldner.
 ISBN: 0201702797

 # Diversity and Inclusion